Sernior/deterministic-concurrency/README.md

 ### Installation

-this is an header only library but you can build the main.cpp which contains a simple test using:
+This is an header only library but you can build the main.cpp which contains a simple test using:

-1. Generate ninja build files
    ```sh
    cmake . -B build -G Ninja
    ```
-2. Build

    ```sh
    cmake --build build
    ```

-You can also built the tests with:
+You can also generate the build files to build the tests with:
    ```sh
    cmake . -B build -DDC_COMPILE_TESTS=ON -G Ninja
    ```